Open-STEM/IntroToRoboticsV2/course/measuring_distance/locate_object.rst

 If :code:`increase` is :code:`False`, then we want to detect a decrease in distance, which is when :code:`previousDistance - currentDistance > changeThreshold`.

-For more flexibility, let's also have a parameter for the maximum distance, and a parameter for the change threshold.
+For more flexibility, let's add a parameter for the change threshold.

 Here's the function definition: